reflectoring/reflectoring.github.io/_posts/2021-05-07-spring-cloud-aws-rds.md

 Amazon RDS uses this built-in replication feature of these databases to create a special type of DB instance called a read replica from a source DB instance.
 The source DB instance plays the role of the primary DB instance and updates made to the primary DB instance are asynchronously copied to the read replica.
 This way we can increase the overall throughput of the database by reducing the load on our primary DB instance by routing read queries from your applications to the read replica.

-Spring Cloud AWS supports the use of read-replicas with the help of Spring Framework's declarative transaction support with the read-only transactions.
-We do this by enable read-replica support in our datasource configuration.
+Spring Cloud AWS supports the use of read-replicas with the help of Spring Framework's declarative transaction support with read-only transactions.
+We do this by enabling read-replica support in our data source configuration.
 When enabled, any read-only transaction will be routed to a read-replica instance and the primary database will be used only for write operations.

 We enable read-replica support by setting a property `readReplicaSupport`: